Uninstall Nginx Completely on Debian/Ubuntu-Based Linux

 Stop Service

-In case Nginx server is still running, let's stop the Nginx service (nginx.service) first:
+In case the Nginx server is still running, let's stop the Nginx service (nginx.service) first:

 Uninstallation